dbranco33/JS-NodeJS---Demo-Weather-Forecast-App/README.md

 # NodeJS - Demo Weather Forecast Application

 Single Page Application using Node JS that allows the user to see the weather information for a city in the current day.
-Things like: current temperature, max and min temperature, prob of snow and of rain*, precipitation type*.
+Things like: current temperature, max and min temperature, probability of snow and of rain*, precipitation type*.
 (*Observation: through the Dark Sky API only)

 #### Live-Demo: https://weatherapp-nodejs-demo.herokuapp.com/